 What are Hives?

 Hives are itchy, red welts or small bumps that last from 15 minutes to several hours.
 They usually appear suddenly and leave no trace when they disappear.
-Crops of Hives may appear several times a day.
+Crops of Hives may appear several times a day as swollen pink bumps or raised lesions on the skin.
 They may come and go for days or weeks, sometimes longer.
 Hives are harmless except when they cause throat swelling, which is rare but requires immediate treatment.
 Angioedema is a hive-like swelling of the lips, eyes, or other tissue.
 Angioedema may take 24 hours or more to go away.

 What causes Hives?

 Hives are usually the result of an allergic reaction.
 This causes release of histamine from cells in the skin.
 Histamine causes the blood vessels to dilate and leak fluid into the surrounding tissue causing the skin to swell.
 This irritates nerve endings resulting in itching.
 In severe reactions, feelings of nausea, vomiting, and dizziness may be present.

 Medications such as penicillin, aspirin, or codeine can cause Hives in allergic people.
 Certain foods commonly trigger Hives.
 Infections such as infectious mononucleosis, urinary tract infections, colds, infected teeth or sinuses can also cause Hives.
 Only very rarely have Hives been the result of an internal disease such as an overactive thyroid.
 Occasionally physical agents such as pressure, heat, sunlight, exercise, or cold may cause Hives.